lukasaron/data-discogs/README.md

 ### Examples of usage

-Basically, decoding of artists without using a writer can be done as easy like this:
+Decoding of artists without using a writer can be done as easy like this:
 ```go
 package main